khulnasoft/AiKit/README.md

 <details>
 <summary>From Source</summary>

-You can also install Ivy from source if you want to take advantage of the latest changes, but we can\'t ensure everything will work as expected. :sweat_smile:
+You can also install Aikit from source if you want to take advantage of the latest changes, but we can\'t ensure everything will work as expected. :sweat_smile: